runexec/Flamekit/README.md

 ------

+// TODO: check for mix project file and add to activation check
 // maybe absinthe support
 // inject module name on new file (based on path, defmodule My.Path)
 // install PETAL